rpeszek/my-blogs/posts/2021-07-18-prob-tree-scheme.markdown

 It is sometimes useful to know the distribution of the final outcomes.
 Think about using _QuickCheck_ to randomly generate final outcomes or, maybe, randomly pick these outcomes from some big dataset of samples.
 `ProbTree p a` would use `a` to hold the generated values or to describe them in some way.
 It is convenient to keep the data samples `a` separate from probabilities `p` (instead of just using something like `RoseTree (p,a)`) because we care about these samples only at the final outcome / leaf level.
 The extra `String` label is for my own convenience.
 It allows me to trace how the recursion schemes work and will be handy in this presentation.
+`ProbTree p a` may not be the nicest to use when implementing recursion-schemes.
+All the better as the choice of training!

 ### Plumbing